backdrop-contrib/bueditor/README.txt

 js: E.buttonsDisabled(true, E.bindex);

 E.stayClicked(state, bindex):
-Add/remove "stay-clicked" class to/from a user defined button.
+Add/remove "stay-clicked" class to/from a user defined button having the "bindex".
 This method is usually used to toggle a stay-clicked effect on the active button without supplying the second argument.

 - EDITOR ICONS